GuillaumeLegoy/boringdatascience/content/post/Installing Python Using Pyenv on Mac/index.md

 ## Commands to Execute

+First you'll need [!homebrew](https://brew.sh/).
+Install it if not already done.

 We will use [!pyenv](https://github.com/pyenv/pyenv), which is (probably?) the best way to manage Python on your system in 2023.
 Let's get started by opening your terminal and enter: